DalgoT4D/prefect-proxy/README.md

 docker build -f Docker/Dockerfile --build-arg BUILD_DATE=$(date -u +'%Y-%m-%dT%H:%M:%SZ') --build-arg BUILD_VERSION=0.0.1  -t prefect_proxy:latest .
 ```

-If we don't build the image locally, docker will try to pull the image from dockerhub when we run docker compose.

 To run all the services as docker container, run the docker compose command below.
 There are two docker files:

 - `docker-compose.dev.yml` - runs the prefect proxy as database in a container